-Takeaways from Super Tuesday: Biden’s big bounce
+Takeaways from Super Tuesday: Joe Biden’s big bounce

 Mike Bloomberg had placed a $500 million bet that Biden would falter.
 Sen. Bernie Sanders had built his own kind of firewall — not in a small state like South Carolina, but in the biggest of them all, California.

 But Sanders’ perceived strength and Bloomberg’s weakness drove many Democrats into Biden’s arms.
-In a remarkable 24 hours, he secured the endorsement of three former competitors who appeared at a show-of-force rally in Dallas and he harnessed the elusive power of momentum.
+In a remarkable 24 hours, Biden secured the endorsements of three former competitors who appeared at show-of-force events in Dallas, and he harnessed the elusive power of momentum.

 Biden’s night started with an emphatic, 30-point victory in Virginia, a state where the profile of the electorate includes many of the college-educated suburban voters who powered Democratic victories in the 2018 midterm elections.
 Bloomberg spent more than $12 million in television ads in Virginia and millions more on field organization.
-Biden spent less than $200,000.
+Biden spent about $200,000.

-He built on that throughout the night, in North Carolina, Alabama and states across the map.
-His success fundamentally reset the race, with the contest almost certainly now between him and Sanders, who ran strong in the two largest states, Texas and California.
+Biden built on that throughout the night, in North Carolina, Minnesota, Massachusetts and across the South.
+Biden’s success fundamentally reset the race, with the contest almost certainly now between him and Sanders, who ran strong in the two largest states, winning California and finishing second to Biden in Texas.

 They seem destined for a long, state-by-state fight defined by their starkly different visions of what Democrats need to defeat President Donald Trump.